JacobLickiss-CSU/connect-4-game/README.md

 This is a simple Connect Four game implemented using Python and sockets.

 **Status:**
-1. Currently, gameplay is implemented, but win conditions are not.
+1. Gameplay is fully implemented, including accepting user actions, syncing game state, declaring a winner, and allowing a player to play another round.
 2. Connected clients are asked to provide a display name for the server.
 This information is sent to the server to begin looking for another matched player.
 3. The server will listen for client connections, and will match players together after receiving a naming message.
 4. The server will maintain information about ongoing matches between players, and inform the player when their opponent has left.